1899 British Lions tour to Australia: Plan to tour in 1899

 A new invitation was sent from the NSWRFU, for a tour to take place in 1899.
-The RFU at about the same time, received an invitation from the South African Rugby Football Union, to send a team to tour South Africa in 1899.
+The RFU, at about the same time, received an invitation from the South African Rugby Football Union, to send a team to tour South Africa in 1899.
 The RFU wanted confirmation from Mullineux, that a team to tour Australia was for certain able to be formed if the invitation from South Africa was to be turned down.
-After numerous meetings between the RFU and Mullineux a decision was made in February 1899, to turn down the tour to South Africa.
-A cable message was received in February 1899 by the NSWRFU, that was erroneously construed to mean that the Australian tour had been the tour abandoned, with players preferring to make the tour of South Africa.
-The NSWRFU having completed all the arrangements for the tour to take place and having rearranged club schedules to accommodate the tour, made enquiries as no official confirmation of the cancellation was received.
+After numerous meetings between the RFU and Mullineux, a decision was made in February 1899 to turn down the tour to South Africa.
+A cable message was received in February 1899 by the NSWRFU, which was erroneously construed to mean that the Australian tour had been abandoned, with players preferring to make the tour of South Africa.
+The NSWRFU, having completed all the arrangements for the tour to take place and having rearranged club schedules to accommodate the tour, made enquiries as no official confirmation of the cancellation was received.
 The misunderstanding was cleared up on 22 February by a message that indicated the tour to Australia was going to proceed.
-Mullineux stated, there was never any suggestion of abandoning the Australian tour.
+Mullineux stated, "there was never any suggestion of abandoning the Australian tour."

 Touring squad selection

-The makeup of the touring squad was described in the earliest communication of 1897 from Mullineux, as a team made of University students from his school Cambridge, as well as Oxford University, and also of international representatives.
-Two problems faced Mullineux, the first was that the timing of the tour meant that players would need to leave Britain in early May, when the university vacations had not yet begun.
+The makeup of the touring squad was described in the earliest communication of 1897 from Mullineux, as a team made of university students from his school Cambridge, as well as Oxford University, and also of international representatives.
+Two problems faced Mullineux.
+The first was that the timing of the tour meant that players would need to leave Britain in early May, when the university vacations had not yet begun.
 The second was that a long tour would preclude many of the best players from participating due to other commitments.
 Consequently, early lists of probable touring players had few players listed that finally made the tour.
 In the pool of potential players the following were noted: James Byrne, Cecil Boyd, Viv Huzzey, Zimans, Ernest Fookes, Lindsay Watson, M Elliott, Herbert Dudgeon, James Gowans, James Franks, J H Kipling, R Forest, Lawrence Bulger, Timoins, R O Swartz, C B Marston, W Neeks (or Needs), Dr Rowland, J W Gorman, and James Couper.
-Among these names were several high-profile players that recruitment attempts failed to secure.
+Among these names were several high-profile players whom recruitment attempts failed to secure.
 Byrne declined due to pressure of business, while Ernest Fookes was awaiting a serious medical operation.
 The final member to join the team was Scottish international Alf Bucher, after failed approaches were made to recruit fellow Scot James Couper and Welsh wing Viv Huzzey.